hpopp/returnable/README.md

 ```

 ## Quickstart Example
-It's so easy to get started you'll feel dumber using it.
+Add `use Returnable` to your module and define returnable functions with `defr`.
+It's so easy to get started you'll feel dumber for using it.

 ```elixir
 defmodule YourModule do